Privacy Policy

 The only other cookies in which we have an interest are the edible-biscuit variety.
 We aim to offer these with tea, coffee and squash with every meal we serve.
 If you’re reading our privacy policy, maybe you’d like to pop in for a drink and a biscuit to recognise your diligence?
 Please register to be a volunteer and someone will happily personally cover the cost of your drink and biscuit.

-How the Kitchen may use the information we collect
+How the Charity may use the information we collect

-The Kitchen uses information given to us via electronic means in the following ways:
+The Charity uses information given to us via electronic means in the following ways:

 • To provide you with information, products and/or services that you request from us.